diabonas/arch-security-tracker-tools/README.md

 The URL of the blog post and the link to the corresponding Chromium bug report as specified in the blog post are used as references.
 The attack vector is assumed to be "Remote" by default as Chromium is a browser.
-The type of the vulnerability is always set to "Unknown" and needs to be filled by hand by the user.
+The type of the vulnerability is always set to "Unknown" and needs to be filled in by hand by the user.

 ### GitLab